-The northern Paiute were more warlike than those of the south, and a considerable number of them took part with the Bannock War of 1878.
-Owing to the fact that the great majority of the Paiute (including the Paviotso) were not on reservations, many of them being attached to the ranches of white men, it was impossible to determine their population, but were estimated at from 6,500 to 7,000.
+The Northern Paiute were more warlike than those of the south, and a considerable number of them took part in the Bannock War of 1878.
+Owing to the fact that the great majority of the Paiute (including the Paviotso) were not on reservations, many of them being attached to the ranches of white men, it was impossible to determine their population but were estimated at from 6,500 to 7,000.

 “To these habits and excellence of character may be attributed the fact that they are annually increasing in numbers, and that they are strong, healthy, active people.
 Many of them were employed as laborers on the farms of white men in all seasons, but they were especially serviceable during the time of harvesting and haymaking.”